rodneyshupe/Cookbook/Recipes/Sauces/MustardCremeFraicheSauce.rst

 Directions
 ----------

-1. Whisk creme fraiche, mustard, and parsley together in bowl.
-Season with salt and pepper to taste.
+1. Whisk the creme fraiche, mustard, and parsley together in a bowl, then season with salt and pepper to taste.